davibs22/Pascaline/readme.md

 ## About:

+Pascaline is a calculator that was developed using Eletron and NodeJS.
 A calculator with a modern and attractive design, where you can switch between night and day mode.

 ### Frameworks and Programming Languages: